Roltechreal/DSA-Project/README.md

 ![based on gender main](https://github.com/user-attachments/assets/345177f1-cb2c-447f-aff4-38fac3edc67f)

-## Gender Pay Gap for the pay Gap, the male has the Total of $35M, While the female has $32M as shown below.
+## Gender Pay Gap, the male has the Total of $35M, While the female has $32M as shown below.
 ![Gender pay Gap](https://github.com/user-attachments/assets/b3915fb2-bc65-45a1-ad08-213d8cec55f9)

 ### Gender pay gap by region: From the piechart below We saw the pay distribtution based on the different regions: